Migrate from Symantec certificates

-Symantec certificates issued before December 2017 are being phased out of support starting with Chrome OS version 66.
-In Chrome OS version 70 and later, Chrome OS will stop supporting Symantec certificates.
-All certificates issued under Symantec brands such as GeoTrust, Equifax, Thawte, RapidSSL, and VeriSign, and those from Symantec resellers are impacted by this change.
+Symantec® certificates issued before December 2017 are being phased out of support starting with Chrome version 66 (applies to Chrome Browser and Chrome OS).
+In Chrome version 70 and later, Chrome Browser and Chrome OS will stop supporting Symantec certificates.
+All certificates issued under Symantec brands such as GeoTrust®, Equifax®, Thawte®, RapidSSL®, and VeriSign®, and those from Symantec resellers are impacted by this change.

 Some legacy devices, such as point-of-sale terminals, phone systems, or other forms of integrated hardware, are only capable of trusting Symantec certificates.
 If this applies to you, contact the device suppliers and ask them to support other Certificate Authorities.

 If your devices can’t be updated immediately, and they use the same web servers as your Chrome users, you can enable temporary support for Symantec certificates until you replace or upgrade your devices.
 If this applies to you, contact the DigiCert representative assigned to your Symantec account to develop a plan to transition to a new Certificate Authority.